 Also understand that even though rating agencies will come up with some or the other mathematical adjustments, the fact is that it will really take few years to have enough real data to correctly compare the funds in the category and (ofcourse rated by rating agencies).

-Since the nature of fund is changing, its performance may be impacted as well.
-The ability of fund managers to generate alpha will be restricted in new regime as the choices they have will be limited due to category wise restrictions that will be applicable to them.
+Since the nature of the fund is changing, its performance may be impacted as well.
+The ability of fund managers to generate alpha will be restricted in the new regime as the choices they have will be limited due to category-wise restrictions that will be applicable to them.
 So if slowly the fund you loved for its great performance starts reporting poor numbers, you would know what one of the causes might be.

 This is how the past performance of the schemes would look post-merger:

 - If two schemes have different features, fund houses can highlight the weightage average performance of the surviving or retained scheme.
-However, fund houses can also disclose the past performance of scheme which was not retained post merger on request of investors.
+However, fund houses can also disclose the past performance of the scheme which was not retained post-merger on request of investors.